nongrata081/ai-ideas/readme/ideas/safe-portal/safe-portal.md

   - [Compliance](https://scaledagileframework.com/compliance/) (automate compliance verifications, progress maps, real-time updates from external sources (new laws, regulations, etc.))
   - [Solution intent](https://scaledagileframework.com/solution-intent/) (AI helper)
   - Each entity of SAFe

+Nowadays apps are being developed by teams and it takes long time to get it done.
+Imagine you could generate a lot of those and choose from many different options, all according to and through the lens of SAFe methodology.

 ## Considerations